Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 The Risks of Trend-Following Strategies

 Trend-following strategies attempt to capture long-term market trends, also known as outlier trades.
-The implementation of stop-losses results in a low win rate, as the strategies exit with a loss until the onset of a trend.
-This style of trading is hard and could lead to a loss of discipline.
+The implementation of stop-losses results in a low win rate as the strategies exit with a loss until the onset of a trend.
+This style of trading can be extremely rewarding over the long term, but it is hard and could lead to a loss of discipline in the short term.

-Trends and trend-following are not the same thing, and many confuse the two.
+Trends and trend following are not the same thing, and many confuse the two.
 A trend-following strategy will not identify trends where there are none.
 From 2004 to 2016, or 13 years, the annualized return of the top 20 CTAs was 2.4%.
 However, the dispersion in CTA returns is high, and it is not reflected in the averages.
-There is a high specific risk in choosing a CTA or a trend-following strategy.
+There is a high specific risk in choosing a CTA or a trend-following strategy due to the huge optimization space.

 Furthermore, proper execution of trend-following strategies with many futures contracts requires sufficient capitalization.
 For about 20 contracts, the approximate initial capital is probably around a million dollars.
 Otherwise, due to insufficient capital, a strategy could miss a few profitable trends, negatively impacting the Sharpe and MAR ratios.